In the previous article, we looked at the differences and advantages of different kinds of softwoods, and today we’re going to look at the hardwoods.

 One of the granier hardwoods, oak is strong and has attractive colors.
 The two varieties of Oakwood that exist are red and white.
 The red Oak ranges from light-brown to pinkish-red, while in contrast, white oak woods have tiger-strip grains.
 Oakwoods are useful in cabinetry and flooring, but can also be great for everyday furniture, such as this classic oak writing desk.
 Also, white oak is water-resistant, and is therefore sometimes used to make boats and wine barrels.

-While they may make you think of sap and syrup and the Canadian flag, maple is a strong and beautiful wood that can be used in solid, useful pieces such as this live edge table dining set.
+While they may make you think of sap and syrup and the Canadian flag, maple is a strong and beautiful wood that can be used in solid, useful pieces.
 Its smooth, straight grain provides a simple and clean look–though there are more textured grains available.
 While it isn’t the hardest wood on this list, it is definitely strong enough to be handed down from generation to generation.

 As a hardwood, Cherry comes with a straight and fine grain.
 Its colors range from reddish-brown to blond.
 Cherry woods are exotic and naturally beautiful.
 You’ll see them in carved chairs, boat interiors, kitchen cabinets, and moulding.
 One of the advantages of Cherry wood is that it is easy to shape and polish.
 For a great example, check out this classic bedroom set, which has a hand-rubbed cherry finish.

 Deep chocolate in color, walnut is durable and can be carved into a desired shape and keep that shape for years without change.
 Good quality craftsmanship will do wonders with walnut.
 It’s also ideal for making dining tables and mantles.